FAQ

 What should I wear and what do I need?

 You need a yoga mat.
-There are mats in the studio that you can use for the regular classes only (for HOT classes you need to bring your own mat/ buy at mat at the studio €30/ rent a mat €1).
+There are mats in the studio that you can use for the regular classes only (for HOT classes you need to bring your own mat/ buy at mat at the studio €30/ rent a mat €2).
 After each lesson, these should be cleaned with the appropriate cloths.
 From a hygienic point of view, it is better for you and others to purchase your own mat in the long run.
-We can also order a mat for you.
 A towel is nice if you sweat a lot.
 We recommend that drink before and after class, so preferably not during.

 Is there a dressing room / shower available?